N. Macedonia's prime minister resigns -media | Politics

 N. Macedonia's prime minister resigns -media

-By law the coalition could agree on another candidate for prime minister and form the government without a new vote.
-Last year in a parliamentary vote a party alliance led by the Zaev's Social Democrats squeaked to a narrow victory ahead of the nationalist VMRO-DPMNE.
+Last year in a parliamentary vote a party alliance led by the Zaev's Social Democrats squeaked to a narrow victory ahead of VMRO-DPMNE.
+Zaev had led the government of the former Yugoslav republic since 2017 and put the country on a path toward EU membership by agreeing to add "North" to its name.

-North Macedonia's Prime Minister Zoran Zaev resigned on Sunday after his party lost the second round of mayoral elections in several towns in the country.
+North Macedonia's Prime Minister Zoran Zaev resigned on Sunday after his party lost the second round of mayoral elections in several towns in the country, including the capital Skopje.

 "I take responsibility for these developments.
 I resign from the post of prime minister and party president," Zaev, whose Social Democrats are leading the ruling coalition, said in a press conference broadcast by local media.
 Zaev said there was no need for an early election.
 By law the coalition could agree on another candidate for prime minister and form the government without a new vote.